Vanderbilt Minerals Files Bankruptcy Over Talc

 The company and its parent, R.T.
 Vanderbilt Holding Company, have settled more than 1,250 cases and had more than 4,500 dismissed.
 But recent jury verdicts accelerated the financial pressure:

-In the Bishop case, a St. Lawrence County jury found Vanderbilt knew about asbestos in its mines since 1947.
-Anna Bishop had lived less than one mile from the company’s mining operations from 1964 to 1984 and died of mesothelioma in January 2023.
+In the Weaver case (brought by Anna Bishop’s daughter and administratrix Linda F. Weaver), a St. Lawrence County jury found Vanderbilt knew about asbestos in its mines since 1947.
+Bishop had lived in Balmat, New York, less than one mile from the company’s mining operations from 1964 to 1984 and died of mesothelioma in January 2023 at age 78.
 The verdict was the largest in St. Lawrence County history.

 The Sale Plan